 The conversation was framed by a diverse panel of experts discussing the role that spirituality and faith can play in mental health.

-Pfizer COVID-19 bivalent vaccine boosters are available on campus through the Campus Health Pharmacy and Student Stores Pharmacy.
+Pfizer and Moderna COVID-19 bivalent vaccine boosters are available on campus through the Campus Health Pharmacy and Student Stores Pharmacy.

 The updated COVID-19 boosters include protection against variants that are more transmissible and immune-evading.

-People over 12 should get the updated Pfizer COVID-19 booster two months or more after they finish their primary vaccine series or any booster dose.
+People over 12 should get the updated Pfizer or Moderna COVID-19 booster two months or more after they finish their primary vaccine series or any booster dose.